-We see in this figure that curves depend on $\alpha$ but only marginally on $\phi$: the four different cases for each $\alpha$ are almost indistinguishable in the plot.
+We see in this figure that the contact curves depend only marginally on volume fraction as the four distinct cases for each alpha are nearly indistinguishable.
+Thus, this indicates that measures of connectivity observed in Hi-C would not depend on nuclear volume concentrations.
+This finding is in strong agreement with the results reported in Liu and Dekker \citep{Liu-2022aa} where expansion and contraction of isolated nuclei has minimal effects on contact scaling, s.
+As we describe below, volume effects have a profound effect on domain structure indicating that measures of genome connectivity observed from Hi-C do not represent a purely equivalent measure of structure that would be observed on ChromSTEM.
 As in the end-to-end distance, here we can also distinguish a transition between intra- and inter-domain regimes.
-In general, the slope of $\langle C_p(s) \rangle$ in log-log representation is larger than -1 in the inter-domain regime, and fluctuate around -1 for inter-domain genomic distances.
+In general, the slope $S$ of $\langle C_p(n) \rangle$ in log-log representation is larger than -1 in the inter-domain regime, and fluctuate around -1 for inter-domain genomic distances.
 Figure \figref{e2e}-C shows the contact probability determined from Hi-C experiments.
-The blue dots correspond to chromosome 1 of HCT-116 cells and the behavior between 10$^5$ to 10$^6$ base pairs is well described by a slope very close to -1.
+The blue dots correspond to chromosome 1 of HCT-116 cells and the behavior between 10$^5$ to 10$^6$ base pairs is well described by a slope $S$ very close to -1.
 The experimental data also show a change at intermediate separations.
-It is important to note to the agreement is relatively good even quantitative terms, with the transition occurring at similar genomic distance and value of $C_p(s)$.
+It is important to note to the agreement is relatively good even in quantitative terms, with the transition occurring at similar genomic distance and value of $C_p(n)$.
 Since the model does not have a genomic identity or any specific architectural modifiers (e.g. CTCF and/or cohesin), the contact probability curves do not represent a particular cell or chromosome.
-We must mention that the other chromosomes from the HCT-116 cells have a qualitatively similar contact probability, with a power law fitting having slopes varying from -0.85 to -1.10, depending the case.
-The incorporation of genomic character to the SR-EV model will allow us to study all individual chromosomes contact probabilities and, more interestingly, the topological associated domains from ensembles of configurations as in Hi-C experiments.
+We must mention that the other chromosomes from the HCT-116 cells have a qualitatively similar contact probability, with a power law fitting having slopes $S$ varying from -0.85 to -1.10, depending the case.